beekalam/notes/installations.md

 From the launcher, execute CompizConfig Settings Manager Check the checkbox in "Utility -> Workarounds -> Force full screen redraws (buffer swap) on repaint"

+### How can I get the recoll package to index markdown (.md) files?

+    Edit ~/.recoll/mimemap, add the following line:

+        .md = text/plain

+    This will tell recoll to index markdown as normal text, which it is, mostly, so I think that things should "just work".

+### json pretty print

+    cat some.json | python -m json.tool